joanpablo/reactive_forms/README.md

   }),
 });

-// get nested control value
+// Get nested control value
 final city = form.control('address.city');

-print(city.value); // outputs: Sofia
+print(city.value); // Outputs: Sofia
 ```

 ## Reactive Form Widgets

-So far we have only defined our model-driven form, but how do we bind the form definition with our Flutter widgets?
-Reactive Forms Widgets is the answer ;)
+So far, we have only defined our model-driven form, but how do we bind the form definition with our Flutter widgets?
+Reactive Form Widgets are the answer.

 Let's see an example: